Tampere-University-Urban-Physics/fundamentals-of-gis/Content/6_Exercise.md

 	- Make the symbology *graduated* and the value "Num_Cases"
 	- Change the method to *size*.
 Rather than changing the color of the symbol based on the number of cases, this will change the size of the symbol.
 	- Make the classification mode *Natural Breaks* (remember what this means?) with three classes
 	- You can change the size range, try out what you think looks best.
+	- Alternatively, you can change the colour to be graduated.
+Pick which you prefer - varying the size, or having a colour gradient.

 8. We now have the locations of the deaths overlaid on top of a Google image of modern London.
 But, things have changed a little bit in this area of London since the outbreak.
 Let’s **bring in an old map of the area**.

 	- Import the raster Snow-cholera-map-1_modified.tif, which is an old streetmap of the area.
 	- Order the layers in such a way that it makes sense to you
+	- Play around with the zoom in QGIS, focusing on an area with multiple deaths.
+You'll notice on the old raster map of the area that there are not just roads, but also black features perpendicular to roads, added by John Snow.
+What do you think these represent?
+Discuss this in your reflection.
 	- Right-click Snow-cholera-map-1_modified.tif and choose properties.
 Under the *Transparency* tab, choose a percentage that makes the raster slightly transparent, so you can also see the more modern city underneath.

 ---